palash25/Notes/distributed-systems/distributed-systems.md

 3 steps:
 1. `Mapper` function: This function accepts a bunch of key-value pairs as inputs and produces a list of key-value pairs as the output of the function.
-Ex- The inputa is a file path (key) and the text content (value) contained inside the file.
+Ex- The input is a file path (key) and the text content (value) contained inside the file.
 When it goes through the mapper function, it tokenizes the content into words (keys) and maps them to their number of occurences in the text (values).
 This task can be distributed over a network of servers **(Scatter)**